Efficient cell detection in large images

 Cassified cell candidates.
 Yellow - cells, Blue - artefacts

 Contributions to cellfinder-napari are more than welcome.
-Please see the contributing guide.
+Please see the developers guide.

-If you find this plugin useful, and use it in your research, please cite the preprint outlining the cell detection algorithm:
+If you find this plugin useful, and use it in your research, please cite the paper outlining the cell detection algorithm:

 Tyson, A. L., Rousseau, C. V., Niedworok, C. J., Keshavarzi, S., Tsitoura, C., Cossell, L., Strom, M. and Margrie, T. W. (2021) “A deep learning algorithm for 3D cell detection in whole mouse brain image datasets’ PLOS Computational Biology, 17(5), e1009074 https://doi.org/10.1371/journal.pcbi.1009074